markmbaum/Griddle.jl/README.md

     return s
 end
 ```
 It can be used in the same way as above, but is about an order of magnitude faster.
+Although it probably doesnt matter very much (use [Turing](https://turing.ml/)).

 ```julia
 post = gridapproximation(